General notions of depth for functional data: Concluding remarks

+However, as we have pointed out in the preceding section, $\Phi$-depths often have only trivial population versions.
+Then, they cannot be meaningfully related to a generating probability model, and no consistency or other asymptotic results are available.
+Consequently, these $\Phi$-depths must be considered as purely data-analytic tools.
+The same holds for the half-region depth. \cite{KuelbsZ15} have developed a method of smoothing data by perturbation, that leads to non-trivial population versions of the half-region and other depths.

-We have demonstrated that the $\Phi$-depths form a comprehensive and flexible class that satisfies the basic postulates of functional data depths and contains special notions for diverse applications.
-However, certain approaches from the literature are no $\Phi$-depths.
-These are mainly of two types.
-The first type employs random projections of the data: \cite{CuestaAN08b} define the depth of a function as the univariate depth of the function values taken at a randomly chosen argument $t$. \cite{CuestaAN08a} propose the random Tukey depth, which is the minimum univariate location depth of univariate projections in a number of random directions; with $d$-variate data the random Tukey depth converges almost surely from above to the Tukey depth. \cite{CuevasFF07} also employ a random projection method.
+Other approaches in the literature are mainly of two types.
+The first type employs random projections of the data: \cite{CuestaAN08b} define the depth of a function as the univariate depth of the function values taken at a randomly chosen argument $t$. \cite{CuestaAN08a} propose the random Tukey depth, which is the minimum univariate Tukey depth of univariate projections in a number of random directions; with $d$-variate data the random Tukey depth converges almost surely from above to the Tukey depth. \cite{CuevasFF07} also employ a random projection method.
 The other type uses average univariate depths.
-Compared to this our definition may be mentioned as a `uniform' depth: \cite{FraimanM01} calculate the univariate depths of the values of a function and integrate them over the whole interval; this results in kind of `average' depth. \cite{ClaeskensHS12} introduce a multivariate $d\ge 1$ functional data depth, where they similarly compute a weighted average depth.
-The weight at a point reflects the variability of the function values at this point (more precisely: is proportional the volume of a depth trimmed region at the point).
-These notions satisfy the above basic postulates or proper modifications of them; but a detailed analysis of them is beyond the scope of this paper.
+Compared to this our definition may be mentioned as a `uniform' depth: \cite{FraimanM01} calculate the univariate depths of the values of a function and integrate them over the whole interval; this results in kind of `average' depth. \cite{ClaeskensHSV14} introduce a multivariate $d\ge 1$ functional data depth, where they similarly compute a weighted average depth.
+The weight at a point reflects the variability of the function values at this point (more precisely: is proportional to the volume of a depth trimmed region at the point).
+These notions satisfy the above basic postulates or proper modifications of them; but a detailed analysis of them as well as a discussion of the alternative postulates recently given in \cite{NietoRB16} are beyond the scope of this paper.
+Recently, \cite{Nagy16} provides a comprehensive and deep investigation into notions of depth for functional data, including infimum depth; see also \cite{GijbelsN15}.